-Day & Nighttime Aligners:
+Day & Nighttime Aligners: What Are The Differences?

 Dr. Robert Gire maintains three private offices in Southern California, Gire Orthodontics of La Habra, Chino Hills, and Ladera Orthodontics in Ladera Ranch.
 He’s an associate professor at the University of Southern California, Herman Ostrow School of Dentistry in the pre-clinical orthodontic department.
 He’s a board-certified diplomate of the American Board of Orthodontics (ABO).